tbellisiv/clojure-emacs-cider-intro/docs/Cider_Tour/Interactive_Coding/Code_Eval.md

 >**FYI**

 >The use of `C-c M-n` to change the namespace in the REPL was necessary for two reasons:
-> 1. The function `my-factorial` is defined in the `cider-tour.eval` namespace and our default namespace in the CIDER REPL buffer was set to `cider-tout.core`.
+> 1. The function `my-factorial` is defined in the `cider-tour.eval` namespace and our default namespace in the CIDER REPL buffer was set to `cider-tour.core`.
 > 2. The symbol `my-factorial` in the expression `(my-factorial 10)` is not namespace-qualified.
 The REPL assumes all symbols that are not namespace-qualified reside in the default namespace.
-Evaluation of the expression with `cider-tour.core` as the default namespace would therefore fail.
+Evaluation of the expression in the REPL buffer with `cider-tour.core` as the default namespace would therefore fail.